abington/Crypt/README.md

  project etc.  If you need stable code, use a tagged version.
 Read 'Further Documentation' and 'Installation'.

  The Travis tests cover multiple versions of PHP.
-The HexUtil classes in this library are PHP version aware - not so the travis CI system and hence the coveralls coverage stats.
+However, they do not allow usage of system commands, hence the getMac() method of Crypt.php doesn't work on the Travis servers.
- >= 74% is good, do not be deceived.
    Check it out for yourself.

 ## What?